 - Failure to pay the Chapter 7 filing fee.
 Unless waived by the court, the fee to file a Chapter 7 case is $338.
 In most instances, that fee is paid at the time that the case is filed.
 However, a debtor is permitted to apply for permission to pay the filing fee in installments after the case is filed.
 A debtor can also request that the fee be waived if the meet certain criteria, but they have to make the request at the time that the case is filed.

 - Filing incomplete or inaccurate schedules.
 Many pro se Chapter 7 debtors file a bare bones or “skeleton” petition and only identify the creditors from whom they want protection, instead of all the creditors that potentially have claims against them.
 They also fail to accurately disclose their assets, income and expenses.
-[COMMON MISTAKES WHICH MAY PREVENT EFFECTIVE BANKRUPTCY RELIEF] These deficiencies can lead to the dismissal of the case, or the loss of assets.
+[MISTAKES THAT PREVENT BANKRUPTCY RELIEF] These deficiencies can lead to the dismissal of the case, or the loss of assets.

 - Failing to understand what is considered to be an asset.
 Many pro se Chapter 7 debtors have a very simplistic understanding of what is considered to be an asset.
 Usually, they will disclose real estate, vehicles and personal property in their bankruptcy petition.
 However, an asset can also be a right to receive money, such as an income tax refund.
-[CONSIDERING BANKRUPTCY AND RECEIVING AN INCOME TAX REFUND?
-SUGGESTIONS FOR POTENTIAL BANKRUPTCY FILERS] A potential claim against a third-party, such as for a personal injury or workers compensation claim is also considered to be an asset.
+[SUGGESTIONS FOR POTENTIAL BANKRUPTCY FILERS] A potential claim against a third-party, such as for a personal injury or workers compensation claim is also considered to be an asset.
 The right to inherit life insurance or other property from a deceased family member is also considered an asset.
 Typically, pro se Chapter 7 debtors do not understand what is considered an asset, and what needs to be done to protect it.
-[ASSETS THAT MANY PEOPLE DON’T REALIZE THAT YOU CAN PROTECT IN A BANKRUPTCY CASE]
+[ASSETS THAT YOU CAN PROTECT IN A BANKRUPTCY ]

 - Failure to attend court hearings.
 Many pro se debtors fail to attend their schedule court hearings, or if they do attend, fail to provide the necessary documents to the Chapter 7 trustee in advance of the hearing.
 Failure to attend scheduled court hearings, or to provide the necessary documents will eventually result in the dismissal of the case.